microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 This will make sure that any change that takes place in the Blob Store or Cosmos DB containers will be detected and processed.

 The goal is to ensure that these documents are vectorized and stored in the appropriate vector store.
-Azure Cognitive Search is recommended but feel free to use any other vector database of your preference.
+Azure AI Search is recommended but feel free to use any other vector database of your preference.

 If everything works properly then the text files newly uploaded to modified in  the **government** container in Blob store should show up in the contoso documents AI Search index configured and defined in the **AZURE_AI_SEARCH_CONTOSO_DOCUMENTS_INDEX_NAME** application setting.